mathiskakal/moonshot/documents/rexmax-specifications.md

 > [!NOTE]
 This section is a bit of a post mortem (commentary on past actions), as most of the important decisions have already been taken, but I will hint at the future in the next section to integrate what I have learned from my decisions and actions.

 Like many software projects, we don't suspect how much coding does not represent the majority of time spent to solve problems.
-Documentation, management, and most of all human interactions are all integral parts of it and even take more time that the development itself.
+Documentation, management, and most of all human interactions are all integral parts of it and even take more time than the actual build of the solution.

 ## General organisation

-I have always been attracted to **agile development** and **rapid iteration** (sprint) cycles, as it feels like a healing protocol, as I usually get lost in premature optimisation and always push back implementation because of being scared of failure.
+I have always been attracted to **agile development** and **rapid iteration** (sprint) cycles, as it feels like a healing protocol, to avoid geting lost in premature optimisation as I tend to always push back implementation because of being scared of failure.

 This project, its tight deadlines and heavy constraints were to me the perfect conditions to experiment with that.
 I did, however keep some notions of the "waterfall" method, because my go-to **Design Thinking framework, Discover => Define => Develop => Deliver**, does hint that thinking represents half of the time.